top of page

 What Imaging Can and Can’t Show

-Most mild–moderate whiplash cases show normal scans, even when symptoms feel severe.
-That’s because:
+Most mild to moderate whiplash cases show normal scans, even when symptoms feel severe.
+This is because:

 Scans are helpful when: